pabloescm/Web-development-e-commerce/cliente/README.md

 - postgresql
 note(No framework used for the frontend)

-This is the cliente part of the development where we structure the page using html, and with the help of css the style of the web page, i use a mobile first approach for the responsive part if the webpage.
+This is the cliente part of the development where i structure the page using html, and with the help of css the style of the web page, i use a mobile first approach for the responsive part of the webpage.
 The proyect have a client side and also have an administrator side were you can manage all your products , clients ,categories etc. next i will show some pictures of the web page so we can have a better idea of the ecommerce page proyect.

 ## Web page Index